benedict-robinson/NC-News-Backend/README.md

 **Prerequisites**
 * Node.js (version 22.7.0 or higher)
 * npm (or yarn) for dependencies
-* PostgreSQL for database interactions
+* PostgreSQL (version 16.4 or higher) for database interactions
 * Necessary Environment Variables - see "dotenv" examples below